Muhammad Ahmad Said Khan Chhatari: Early life and family

-He was born in a Lalkhani family to Nawab Mohammad Abdul Ali Khan, the Nawab of Chhatari on 12 December 1888 in Chhatari, United Province of British India.
-He did his education from Muhammadan Anglo-Oriental College of Aligarh.
-He was married to daughter of his own uncle Nawab Abdul Samad Khan Bahadur, the Nawab of Talibnagar.
+He was born in a Muslim Rajput Lalkhani family to Nawab Mohammad Abdul Ali Khan, the Nawab of Chhatari on 12 December 1888 in Chhatari, United Province of British India.
+He was educated at Muhammadan Anglo-Oriental College of Aligarh.
+He was married to a daughter of his uncle Nawab Abdul Samad Khan Bahadur, the Nawab of Talibnagar.
 He had two sons, Rahat Saeed Khan and Farhat Sayeed Khan.
-The younger son, Farhat Sayeed Khan, was noted for his interest in Hindustani classical music and he studied music at the Sangeet Research Academy, Kolkata.
-The family moved to Pakistan shortly after the Partition of India, and the elder son (Rahat Saeed Chattari) became a Senator of the Pakistan National Senate.
+The younger son, Farhat Sayeed Khan, was noted for his interest in Hindustani classical music and he studied music at the Sangeet Research Academy at Calcutta.
+A part of the family moved to Pakistan shortly after the Partition of India, and the elder son (Rahat Saeed Chattari) became a senator in the Senate of Pakistan, the upper house of the nation's bicameral parliament.
+The Nawab, Muhammad Ahmad Said Khan of Chhatari, stayed in India and remained in public service until his death in 1982.
+His younger son, Farhat Sayeed Khan worked in India, and rose to be the Sales Director of Tata Iron and Steel Co.
+Ltd.

 Council to Government

-From 17 May 1923 to 11 January 1926 the Nawab was a Minister in the Cabinet of the United Provinces, then in 1931 he returned as Minister of Agriculture there.
-Like other great Muslim zamindars, including the Raja of Salempur, was a trusted ally of the British administration of the United Provinces and was appointed acting Governor for some seven months, from April to November 1933.
-The Government of India Act 1935, formulated after a series of round table conferences, came into effect on 1 April 1937, and the Nawab of Chhatari, as leader of the National Agriculturist Parties, was invited to form a Cabinet, and was briefly chief minister during 1937.
+From 17 May 1923 to 11 January 1926, the Nawab was a Minister in the Cabinet of the United Provinces, then in 1931 he returned as Minister of Agriculture there.
+Like other great Muslim zamindars, including the Raja of Salempur, he was a trusted ally of the British administration of the United Provinces and was appointed acting Governor for some seven months, from April to November 1933.
+The Government of India Act 1935, formulated after a series of round table conferences, came into effect on 1 April 1937, and the Nawab of Chhatari, as leader of the National Agriculturist Parties, was invited to form a cabinet, and was briefly chief minister in 1937.
 He soon stepped down to become Minister of Home Affairs in the United Provinces Government, with a salary of Rs.
 2,500.

-Nawab Chhatari attended the first Round Table Conference, held in St. James's Palace in London on 12 November 1930.
-The Muslim Delegation was led by the Aga Khan and others, including Muhammad Ali Jinnah, Sir Mohammad Shafi, Maulana Muhammad Ali, Dr Shafat Ali, Sir Muhammad Zafarullah Khan, the Nawab of Chhatari, and Fazlul Huq.
+Nawab Chhatari attended the first Round Table Conference, held at St. James's Palace in London on 12 November 1930.
+The Muslim Delegation was led by the Aga Khan and others, including Muhammad Ali Jinnah, Sir Mohammad Shafi, Maulana Muhammad Ali, Dr Shafat Ali, Sir Muhammad Zafarullah Khan, the Nawab of Chhatari, and A. K. Fazlul Huq.

 The Nawab of Chhatari was a member of India's National Defence Council from July to August 1941.
 He resigned from this to accept the post of President of the Hyderabad Executive Council, effectively Prime Minister of the important princely state of Hyderabad.